crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 Politicians are vilified in the media and in casual conversations.
 They often speak of causes, but they act in ways that are corrupt or self-serving.
-It seems we all want politicians to demonstrate true loyalty, especially to the causes which we vote for them to pursue.
+It seems we all want politicians to demonstrate true loyalty... _especially_ to the causes which we vote for them to pursue.

 [slate]: http://www.slate.com/articles/news_and_politics/the_big_idea/2008/11/loyalty.html